Nuke5150/Sterling-University-Lore/world/living-world.md

 Background students have lives that continue independently of the story.

+Students constantly pass strangers.

+Recognizing no one is a normal part of campus life.

 The main characters naturally disappear from one another's lives between meaningful interactions.

 music from an open dorm window